What is Corporate Social Responsibility (CSR)?

 #1.
 Environmental responsibility

-Environmental responsibility initiatives taken by a firm can involve reducing pollution, greenhouse gas emissions, and the sustainable use of natural resources.
+Environmental responsibility initiatives aim at reducing pollution and greenhouse gas emissions, and the sustainable use of natural resources.

 #2.
 Human rights responsibility

-Human rights responsibility initiatives taken by a firm can involve providing fair labor practices (i.e., equal pay for equal work), fair trade practices, and disapproving child labor.
+Human rights responsibility initiatives involve providing fair labor practices (e.g., equal pay for equal work) and fair trade practices, and disavowing child labor.

 #3.
 Philanthropic responsibility

-Philanthropic responsibility initiatives taken by a firm can involve funding educational programs, supporting health initiatives, donating to worthy causes, and supporting community beautification projects.
+Philanthropic responsibility can include things such as funding educational programs, supporting health initiatives, donating to causes, and supporting community beautification projects.

 #4.
 Economic responsibility

-Economic responsibility initiatives taken by a firm involves improving the firm’s business operation while participating in sustainable practices.
-For example, using a new manufacturing process to minimize wastage.
+Economic responsibility initiatives involve improving the firm’s business operation while participating in sustainable practices – for example, using a new manufacturing process to minimize wastage.

 Business Benefits of CSR

 In a way, corporate social responsibility can be seen as a public relations effort.
-However, it goes beyond that; corporate social responsibility can boost a firm’s competitiveness.
-The business benefits of corporate social responsibility include:
+However, it goes beyond that, as corporate social responsibility can also boost a firm’s competitiveness.
+The business benefits of corporate social responsibility include the following: